 July 25, 2021: Kite, a Gilead Company (Nasdaq: GILD), today announced that the FDA has granted TecartusTM (brexucabtagene autoleucel, formerly KTE-X19), the first and only approved chimeric antigen receptor CAR T-cell therapy for the treatment of adult patients with relapsed or refractory mantle cell lymphoma, accelerated approval (MCL).
-The FDA granted priority review and Breakthrough Therapy Designation to this one-time therapy, which was based on the results of ZUMA-2, a single-arm, open-label study in which 87 percent of patients responded to a single infusion of Tecartus, with 62 percent achieving a complete response (CR).
+The FDA granted priority review and breakthrough therapy designation to this one-time therapy, which was based on the results of ZUMA-2, a single-arm, open-label study in which 87 percent of patients responded to a single infusion of Tecartus, with 62 percent achieving a complete response (CR).
 18% of patients who were evaluated for safety had cytokine release syndrome (CRS) of Grade 3 or higher, and 37% had neurologic toxicities of Grade 3 or higher.

 “Despite promising advances, there are still significant gaps in treatment for MCL patients who progress after initial therapy,” said Michael Wang, MD, ZUMA-2 Lead Investigator and Professor, Department of Lymphoma and Myeloma, Division of Cancer Medicine, University of Texas MD Anderson Cancer Center.
 “Many patients have high-risk disease, which means they are more likely to progress despite treatment.
-With a response rate of nearly 90% and early clinical evidence suggesting durable remissions in later lines of therapy, the availability of Tecartus as the first-ever cell therapy for patients with relapsed/refractory MCL provides an important option.”
+“Tecartus is the first cell therapy available to people with relapsed or refractory MCL.
+It has an impressive response rate of nearly 90% and early clinical evidence suggests that remissions may last through later lines of therapy.
+This makes it an important choice for these patients.”

 “We are proud to launch our second cell therapy because Kite is committed to bringing the promise of CAR T therapy to patients with haematological cancers,” said Christi Shaw, Kite’s Chief Executive Officer.
 “I would like to express my gratitude to the patient study participants, caregivers, clinical researchers, regulators, and dedicated Kite colleagues who contributed to this approval, and we look forward to working with the lymphoma community to bring this potentially transformative therapy to patients with relapsed or refractory MCL.”

-Tecartus’ product label includes a Boxed Warning about the risks of CRS and neurologic toxicities.
+Tecartus’ product label includes a boxed warning about the risks of CRS and neurologic toxicities.
 The FDA has approved a Risk Evaluation and Mitigation Strategy (REMS) for Tecartus, which has been combined with the REMS for Yescarta® (axicabtagene ciloleucel).
 The REMS programme will inform and educate healthcare professionals about the risks associated with Tecartus therapy, and training and certification in the REMS programme will be a requirement for centres offering Tecartus therapy to receive final authorization.

 MCL is a rare type of non-Hodgkin lymphoma (NHL) that develops from cells in the lymph node’s “mantle zone” and primarily affects men over the age of 60.
 Following a relapse, MCL is extremely aggressive, and many patients progress after treatment.